AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 LIMIT
     5;

 -- 22 .
 How do age groups differ in their purchasing behavior by category?
+Helps customize inventory and promotions to match age-based buying preferences.

 WITH AgeSegment AS (
     SELECT